SysKitTeam/docs-point/governance-and-automation/automated-workflows/set-up-policies.md

 Take a look at the articles below to learn how to set up each governance policy:

-* [**Minimum Number of Owners**](minimum-number-of-owners-admin.md) - when enabled and applied to Microsoft Teams and Microsoft 365 Groups, this policy **detects whether s team or group have fewer owners** than defined in the policy settings
+* [**Minimum Number of Owners**](minimum-number-of-owners-admin.md) - when enabled and applied to Microsoft Teams and Microsoft 365 Groups, this policy **detects whether a team or group have fewer owners** than defined in the policy settings
 * [**Maximum Number of Owners**](maximum-number-of-owners-admin.md) - when enabled and applied to Microsoft Teams and Microsoft 365 Groups, this policy **detects if a team or group has more owners** than defined in the policy settings
 * [**Orphaned Workspaces**](orphaned-resources-admin.md) - when enabled and applied to Microsoft Teams and Microsoft 365 Groups, this policy **detects teams and groups that have no active owners**
 * [**Inactive Guest Users**](inactive-guest-users-admin.md) - **detects when a guest user is inactive** for a period of time and helps you remove access in a timely and efficient manner